A historical impact report for Star of Hope International

 Memories of children's homes in Latvia seen for the first time can never be erased.
 Seeing the naked children in cold basements, without clothes or perhaps just in a filthy sweater or children tied in straitjackets; always bedridden.
 Children who never felt the fresh air or seen blue sky, images that burn.

 Today, you have to wonder if former conditions and stories were true as it lies in stark contrast.
 It is full of life and joy.
 The children are up and running, playing, creating, singing, dancing, perform, and just be themselves.
 Everywhere it's activities!
-The homes are cozy with beautiful colors, decorations created by the children and staff.
+The homes are cozy with beautiful colors, decorations created by the children, and staff.
 In small groups, the children's attention by trained personnel who know what children need and work with their individual development.

 What happened in Latvia is no less than a human revolution, a revolution in human vindication, and restored dignity to those who were robbed of their dignity.
 Those with disabilities were not visible.
 They were not worth a life, either in their family or in society.
-Now, of course, all is changed, and witnessed in changed lives.
+Now, of course, all is changed and witnessed in changed lives.

 "Since we began working with Star of Hope, everything has changed," continued Aina.
 "The laws of the country changed, thanks to Star of Hope pushing the policymakers and politicians.
 It started with the heater boiler in Baldone.
-Star of Hope set as a requirement that the staff would be increased, that we should focus on putting in new heating system.
+Star of Hope set as a requirement that the staff would be increased, that we should focus on putting in a new heating system.
 The authorities agreed to this and we were able to prove that it meant a huge change.
 It became a model for other institutions in the country.
 It started with care and hope, perhaps just love."

 Aina told me about when she first began to realize that these children could develop.
 She says it was perhaps sometime in 1993.
 Then she had come on field trips to Sweden and England.
 She decided to try to do something similar in Baldone and slowly started to change some things and work with the staff with change management.

-Star of Hope continued to provide material assistance throughout the 90's, but most importantly it should be known that staff training and international knowledge transfer were the pinnacle of our partnerships.
+Star of Hope continued to provide material assistance throughout the '90s, but most importantly it should be known that staff training and international knowledge transfer were the pinnacles of our partnerships.
 We trained and bilaterally trained to ensure the staff will be the key to the changes in the children.
 Each year there have been seminars for everyone who worked with the children, without training one would never be allowed to come in contact with the children, all were involved to ensure the adherence of the rights of the children.
 Over the years transfer of new knowledge continued.
 Most were visited by trained therapists and special educators who have worked side by side with the staff and been in both models.
-In this way, we have been able to change attitudes, provide knowledge and understanding of different disabilities and how to work with the children's development and education.
+In this way, we have been able to change attitudes, provide knowledge and understanding of different disabilities, and how to work with the children's development and education.

 As late as 2001, 10 years after the disabled children were discovered, there was still no other training in the country other than that provided by Star of Hope.
 The work has continued and still continues today.

 Today it looks like a huge revolution has taken place, but for those who every day had and are involved in the work, it has felt like tiny steps forward day by day.
-It has been a hard and persistent work, a willingness to never give up, no matter how dark it may have seemed.
+It has been hard and persistent work, a willingness to never give up, no matter how dark it may have seemed.

 Through searching and networking with partners, work has progressed.
 Training today has transformed an entire country's attitudes and ways of working with this “invisible” group of children.
 The group that had no value and who were of a strange status of “non-people”, unable to be rehabilitated or productive.
 These, who were deemed as having little or no intrinsic value or no value to society, were changed!
 Through all the support from various quarters, the disabled in Latvia today live valuable lives.
 Everyone can see that they are valuable people who can find their place in society.